 If despite these pointers you end up bingeing or making unhealthy meal choices, be kind and forgiving to yourself.
 Keep in mind that tomorrow is a new day to reinstate healthy habits again.
 Keep a close eye on your blood sugar to ensure levels stay in the ideal range and to avoid the potential for a serious problem, such as diabetic ketoacidosis, which could trigger a hospitalization and definitely put a damper on the holiday spirit.

-Reach out to the top providers of home care in Rocklin and the surrounding area at Live Well at Home to learn more diabetic-friendly tips, for help fixing nutritious meals, providing medication reminders and motivation to engage in physical activity programs, and much more!
+Reach out to the top providers of home care in Lincoln, CA and the surrounding areas at Live Well at Home to learn more diabetic-friendly tips, for help fixing nutritious meals, providing medication reminders and motivation to engage in physical activity programs, and much more!
 We’re available to help throughout the holiday season and beyond to empower seniors to live their best possible lives.
-Call us at 800-478-1209 to request a free in-home consultation with our professional care team today!
+Call us at 800-478-1209 to request a free in-home consultation!